axnasim/InternetSystemsDevelopement/README.md

 Need to have installed:

-Java, Maven, DoSOCS, SQLite3, Python
+Java, Maven, DoSOCS, Python

 1. Download/clone source
 2. Run "mvn clean install" from the root of the project
 3. run the jar that is created in the target/ directory with the location of the pom.xml that you want to analyze as an argument.
+So for example "java -jar internetSystemsDev-1-jar-with-dependencies.jar pom.xml"